 - transport to the heart of the Japanese countryside

-- lunch (soba noodles)
+- lunch (soba noodles and some homegrown extras)

 - walking through a gorge